What Does it Take to Be a Biological Technician?

 - Provide technical support and services for scientists and engineers working in fields such as agriculture, environmental science, resource management, biology, and health sciences.

-What a Biological Technician Should Know
+Qualities of a Biological Technician

 Below is a list of the skills most Biological Technicians say are important on the job.